-A heritage value of a place is defined under the EPBC Act as including the place's natural and cultural environment having aesthetic, historic, scientific or social significance, or other significance, for current and future generations of Australians.
+The heritage value of a place is defined under the EPBC Act as including the place's natural and cultural environment having aesthetic, historic, scientific or social significance, or other significance, for current and future generations of Australians.

-Approval form the Minister for the Environment is required for controlled actions which will, or are likely to, have a significant impact on items and places included on the World Heritage List, National Heritage List or Commonwealth Heritage List.
+Approval from the Environment Minister is required for controlled actions which will, or are likely to, have a significant impact on items and places included on the World Heritage List, National Heritage List or Commonwealth Heritage List.
 Approval is also required for an action undertaken by the Commonwealth or on Commonwealth land which is likely to have a significant impact on heritage values, even if those values are not included in one of these lists.

-The EPBC Act also prescribes obligations for Commonwealth agencies that own or control properties that have, or might have, one or more Commonwealth or National Heritage values.
+The EPBC Act also prescribes obligations for Commonwealth agencies that own or control properties that have, or might have, one or more National or Commonwealth Heritage values.
 Obligations include taking all reasonable steps to assist in the identification, assessment and monitoring of values and preparation of management plans for any identified values in line with the Commonwealth Heritage management principles and National Heritage management principles.
 Commonwealth agencies must similarly take all reasonable steps to ensure their actions are not inconsistent with the Australian World Heritage management principles or any plans in force for a World Heritage property.
-The EPBC Act prescribes various heritage management principles and guidelines for managing heritage properties protected under the EPBC Act.